-- 1) On the Styles and Formatting window, click the Page Styles icon (fourth from left) to display a list of page styles. - 2) Right-click on Right Page and select Modify from the pop-up menu. - 3) On the Organizer page of the Page Style: Right Page dialog box, change Next Style to Default.
+- 1) On the Styles and Formatting window, click the Page Styles icon a list of page styles. - 2) Right-click on Right Page and select Mo from the pop-up menu. - 3) On the Organizer page of the Page Style: Right Page dialog box, change Next Style to Default.